 Do you know the way to improve your awareness?
 How can you improve your academic success, general health, and ability to cope with illness?
 Are you wandering for the psychological state, mindfulness?
 How this state helps you decrease your stress, depression, and psychological distress?
 How can you achieve this state?
 If you are searching for the answers to all these queries?
 Be Happy!

 What is mindfulness?

-The term mindfulness refers to maintain a moment by moment awareness of your feelings, thoughts, sensations as well as your surrounding environment while paying attention without judging them.
+The term mindfulness refers to maintaining a moment-by-moment awareness of your feelings, thoughts, sensations as well as surrounding environment while paying attention without judging them.
 It involves turning your thoughts into what you are sensing in the present moment rather than the past and the future.
 Various practices help to achieve the state of mindfulness such as tai chi, qigong, yoga, and mindfulness meditation.
 The moment-by-moment awareness of your feelings and thoughts helps you improve your focus, learning capability, working memory, cognitive flexibility health, and relationship satisfaction.
 It also helps you cope with depression, stress as well as turnover, and burnout at your work.

 The roots of mindfulness

 This psychological state finds its roots in the teachings of Hinduism and Buddhism that can be traced back thousands of years.
 While the actual practice of mindfulness was started over the past few decades.
 Although it was tied to Hinduism through meditation and yoga but become popularized in the West.
 The people in the West learned this state through Buddhism where mindfulness was the first step on the way to enlightenment.

 Mindfulness is a very important state that is used in various kinds of therapy.
 Researchers found various benefits of this state.
 These involve:

 - Increases recovery from a potentially terminal illness.

 - Improves academic success.